jilincao/simple-frontend-bff/nextjs-chat/README.md

 conda activate /mnt/sgnfsdata/tolo-03-97/jilincao/env/py12

+# When a port is used, or you need to stop the server
 It seems that port 3000 is already in use by another process.

 If you use Linux as OS: